street foods in the netherlands

 9. Oliebollen

-Oliebollen are dough balls that have been deep fried and sprinkled with powdered sugar and resemble doughnuts.
-They are popular in winter, and particularly around New Year, and are soft and slightly chewy, with raisins sometimes or pieces of apple.
-You will commonly encounter them being sold out of food trucks or festivals providing a sweet and delicious snack that is suited to a colder weather walk.
+They become popular in winter, especially around New Year, and feature a soft, slightly chewy texture, sometimes including raisins or pieces of apple.
+You will often find them sold at food trucks or festivals, providing a sweet and delicious snack perfect for a cold-weather stroll.

 10. Rijsttafel

-Rijsttafel or rice table is an Indonesian-inspired buffet that is now considered as a Dutch cuisine.
-Portable versions are available in some food festivals, although it is usually eaten in restaurants.
-It contains rice, satay, spicy vegetables and sauces.
-This is the dish that will give a taste of Dutch colonial history and is fantastic to taste several flavors at once.
+Rijsttafel, or rice table, brings an Indonesian-inspired buffet into Dutch cuisine.
+People can find portable versions at some food festivals, though diners usually enjoy it in restaurants.
+The dish includes rice, satay, spicy vegetables, and sauces.
+It provides a taste of Dutch colonial history and lets diners experience multiple flavors at once.

 Conclusion